"The Paradox of a Wound That Never Heals": Polina Shcherbyna on Pain and Healing in Painting

 Lesia: Those are the earlier works from 2018–2019, right?

-Polina: Yes, exactly.
+Polina: Not the early ones, but the old ones.
 They represent something in between my Academy period — when the attraction to monochrome was already quite strong — and what I do now.
 That very bright, expressive segment was purely experimental, lasting about a year, when I made paintings quickly, in a day or a few days.

 At the beginning of my artistic journey, I could work simultaneously on several series with completely opposite goals I set for myself.
 Those were useful exercises, sometimes within the framework of vibrant, pulsating painting.
 Some techniques and materials fell away over time, while others have stayed with me — like linen canvas and monochrome.